Dec 7, 2023

 >>Learn more: How to make a budget

 - No high-interest debt.
 Let’s say you earn 5% on your investment, but you owe 18% interest on a credit card balance.
-That cancels out your return and then some, so it may be wise to pay down high-interest debt before you invest may be a good option.
+That cancels out your return and then some, so paying down high-interest debt before you invest may be a good option.

 >>Learn more: How to get out of debt

 - An emergency fund.
 Do you have three to six months of expenses in savings?
 If not, tying up all your extra cash in investments might force you to liquidate fast in case of an emergency, which may cause you to lose money on your investments.

 >>Learn more: How to start emergency and rainy-day funds

 - Clear financial goals.
-Both investing and saving can be important ways to set aside money for the future; they each serve different functions.
+Both investing and saving can be good ways to set aside money for the future; they each serve different functions.
 Setting goals and determining the right financial tools for meeting them lay a solid foundation.